wp-plugins/cleansave/readme.txt

 2. Content preview appears including editing and output tools for optimization
 3. User selects desired output:
    * PDF - Saves content as a PDF document
+   * Text - Saves content as a rich text formated file
    * Dropbox - Saves a PDF or text file to your Dropbox account
+   * Box - Saves a PDF or text file to your Box account
    * Google Drive - Saves a PDF or text file to your Google Drive account
-   * Google Cloud Print - prints remote printer
+   * Google Cloud Print - prints to a remote printer
    * Print - Sends content to your printer
    * Email - Sends content via email
 4. Share article link to Facebook, Twitter, LinkedIn, and Google+